 Most of the windows of Thornewood Castle are filled with Medieval Stained Glass inserts.

-To add to his Castle and complete his construction in 1911, Chester Thorne purchased a special stained glass collection from a Duke in Europe who had spend 40 years collecting this collection salvaged from 15th &16th century churches.
+To add to his Castle and complete his construction in 1911, Chester Thorne purchased a special collection of stained glass from a Duke in Europe who had spent 40 years acquiring pieces salvaged from 15th &16th century churches.
 These are remnants, saved from a time when books and other works of art were being destroyed.
 Some pieces have specific dates on them, such as 1563 and 1650.
-There are approximately 100 of these special pieces in the house.
-In the past, a couple of university professors came to photograph and catalog our collection.
-They stated that there is not another house, that they know of in the United States, with this kind of collection.
+There are approximately 120 of these special pieces in the house.
+In the past, two university professors came to photograph and catalog our collection.
+They stated that there is not another house that they know of in the United States with this kind of collection.

 Here is a description of some of the processes involved in making this glass, as we understand them.